argyili/argyili.github.io/_pages/about_jp.md

 ### 査読付き国際会議論文

+A. Li, “Swarm control approach combining leader and predator agents,” in <em>4th IEEE International Conference on Autonomic Computing and Self-Organizing Systems</em>, <em>Doctoral Symposium (accepted)</em>, 2023.

-Y. Deng, A. Li, M. Ogura and N. Wakamiya, ”Collision-free shepherding control of a single target within a swarm,” in <em>2023 IEEE International Conference on Systems, Man, and Cybernetics (accepted)</em>, 2023.
+Y. Deng, A. Li, M. Ogura and N. Wakamiya, “Collision-free shepherding control of a single target within a swarm,” in <em>2023 IEEE International Conference on Systems, Man, and Cybernetics (accepted)</em>, 2023.

 A. Li, M. Ogura and N. Wakamiya, “Proposal of a bearing-only shepherding algorithm with limited sensing capabilities”, in <em>AROB-ISBC-SWARM 2023</em>, pp. GS34-1, 2023.

-Y. Deng, M. Ogura, A. Li and N. Wakamiya, ”Shepherding control for separating a single agent from a swarm,” in <em>1st IFAC Workshop on Control of Complex Systems</em>, pp. 217-222, 2022.
+Y. Deng, M. Ogura, A. Li and N. Wakamiya, “Shepherding control for separating a single agent from a swarm,” in <em>1st IFAC Workshop on Control of Complex Systems</em>, pp. 217-222, 2022.

 A. Li, M. Ogura and N. Wakamiya, “Proposal of farthest-agent targeting algorithm with indirect chasing,” in <em>SICE Annual Conference 2022</em>, pp. 92-94, 2022.